andrewarrow/byline/README.md

 # how to use

-use normal vim commands to edit and hit [Enter] in command mode to update the right side of the screen.
+use normal vim commands to edit and :w save and update the right side of the screen.

+Use [Enter] in command mode to focus on a specific tag.

 # special features for tailwind